How To Visit Xitang From Shanghai: Best Day Trip From Shanghai, China

 - South Bus Station: 07:50, 09:20, 10:20, 11:25, 13:25, 14:45, 16:25, 17:55

-Getting to Xitang Water Town By Car: If you have a car/ driver, then driving to Xitang may be the most convenient option for you.
+By Car: If you have a car/ driver, then this may be the most convenient option for you.
 It’s about 1 hour and 10 min by car on G60 (沪昆高速) from Shanghai.
 Since you cannot use Google Maps in China, Baidu Map may be the best option for navigation.

-Getting to Xitang Water Town By Train: Taking the train to Xitang is not the best way to get there as you will need to switch to bus/taxi after you get off the train.
+By Train: Not the best way to Xitang there as you will need to switch to bus/taxi after you get off the train.

 - The high speed train leaves from Shanghai Hongqiao Railway Station (虹桥火车站)(accessible by Subway Line 10).
 Take the high speed train to Jiashan County South Station (嘉善南站).
 Once you get out of the train station, look for bus K222 to (西塘景区).
 The bus should cost about 2 RMB.
 See timetable below for the K222 bus from Jiashan South Station to Xitang (every 40 min, takes about half hour to get to Xitang)